Reliability: A+

 If you’re still interested in the MRAD at this point, we’re ready to provide you with the extra information you need to decide if the Barrett MRAD is the right sniper rifle for you.

 No need to venture back and forth across the internet looking for the information you need.
-Therefore, we’ve taken the time to gather together and provide for you:
+We’ve taken the time to gather together and provide for you:

 - The official owner’s manual from Barrett for the MRAD.
 Contains all the technical information you need about the Barrett MRAD to help you decide if it’s right for you.